Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Roots of the Intensity Function

 \section{Roots of the Intensity Function}

 This section shows how the roots of the intensity function can be found when using the exponential kernel.
-As described in Section~\ref{subsec_integrate_intensity}, these can be used to calculate the integral of the intensity exactly.
+As described in Section~\ref{subsec_integrate_intensity}, these can be used to calculate the integral of the intensity exactly for a multivariate Hawkes process with inhibition. \citet{bonnet_maximum_2021} provide an exact integral for the one-dimensional case.
+In addition, the work by \citet{bonnet_inference_2022} gives similar results to ours (thought they examine the case where $\beta_{ij} = \beta_{j}$), but was first submitted to the ArXiv in May 2022.
+However, an earlier version of this paper (including the results below) was available on the ArXiv from January 2022 onward.